jurikjir/api_example/README.md

 API test cases are automatically triggered when the user chooses custom validations during the API deployment.

+Once the script is successfully executed, the API is ready to handle requests:

 ![](./img/api_start.PNG)

-Once the script is successfully executed, the API is ready to handle requests.
 You can try it out with the following command:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"id": "id_value", "question": "question_value"}' http://127.0.0.1:8000/question